-Examinations for the Psychologist License in New York
+Examinations for the Psychologist License in Michigan

 The EPPP or the Examination for Professional Practice in Psychology is the test required by Michigan law, and your final step before being issued a license.
 This examination consists of 225 multiple-choice questions that range from diagnosis to the different bases of behavior to intervention and ethics.
 The cost is about $600, and the board will notify you of your rejection or acceptance after they have reviewed your score.